rmorabia/radhika.dev/src/posts/learning-methods.md

 The quality here varies, but tends to live in its best form on Udemy.
 It's cheap, instructors are incentivized to take things slowly, and it's a low-risk way to get acquainted with a new instructor who you can then trust.
 I haven't found any instructors off of Udemy that I like more than Mead.

 (I have other recommendations in this category if anyone is curious, just ask me.)

+## Conclusion

+Okay, so based on the list above, here's the methods that work for the "type" of learning:

+1. **Tooling** - Docs & Egghead.
+Sometimes articles (if no other options exist).
+This is to keep up with changes or new features in languages and frameworks I'm already fluent in, or to get familiar with libraries on the side.
+2. **Languages/Frameworks** - Udemy-style screencasts.
+If that's not an option, books.
+3. **Everything else** - Books.
+That's pretty much it.
+Long-form deep-dive style articles work, too.

 ...